 DNA Testing for Dogs

 There are two key reasons that most people would consider a DNA test for their dog.
 Firstly, it may be to gain more information on the breed or breeds that their dog is made up of (especially if they are a rescue).
 Second, the tests also allow breeders to check their dog's health for inherited diseases.

 What Do Dog DNA Tests Identify?

-If you are interested in your dog’s ancestry, then a DNA test will compare your dog’s sample to the provider’s database of purebred samples.
+If you are interested in your dog's ancestry, then dog DNA tests will compare your dog's sample to the provider's database of purebred samples.
 Some tests focus strongly on individual breeds, so the results may indicate that your dog is 25% Labrador, 50% German Shepherd and 25% Border Collie.
-Others also consider the groups that your dog’s DNA fits into, so this might be 75% hound and 25% guarding.
+Others also consider the groups that your dog's DNA fits into, so this might be 75% hound and 25% guarding.

 In the case where you are testing to look for inherited disorders, there are specific tests for each breed of dog for known issues.
 For example, the Australian Cattle Dog is tested for progressive retinal atrophy, a condition which can result in progressive vision loss culminating in blindness.
 Meanwhile the German Shepherd is tested for degenerative myelopathy, a progressive disease of the spinal cord which occurs in older dogs.

 How is a DNA Test Carried Out?

-The process of collecting the sample is very straightforward.
-All the providers of the DNA kits ask you to take a provided swab and gently rub the inside of your dog’s cheek to collect a sample of saliva.
+The process of collecting the sample is straightforward.
+All the providers of the DNA kits ask you to take a provided swab and gently rub the inside of your dog's cheek to collect a sample of saliva.
 There are a couple of things to think about and plan for at this stage.

 Firstly, you might find it handy to have another person around to help you.
 Holding your dog while collecting the sample may not be easy if your dog is not feeling cooperative.
 If this is the case, remember that you can practice using a cotton wool bud or something similar before doing the real test.
-A quick swab and then rewarding your dog means they will be much happier when you carry out the real test if they know that the process is followed by a tasty reward.
+A quick swab, then rewarding your dog means they will be much happier when you carry out the real test if they know that the process is followed by a tasty reward.